AlchemyAPI/alchemyapi_csharp/README.md

 All code samples are within the "example" directory.

-To run these code samples you must first edit the (example/api_key.txt) file, adding your assigned Orchestr8 API key.
+To run these code samples you must first edit the (example/api_key.txt) file, adding your assigned AlchemyAPI API key.

 Compiling Code Samples: